-Each morning from 8 to 9 AM, all of our residents meet for a conference led by our chief residents.
-Conferences are case-based and focus on the management of patients from the floor, PICU, NICU, and acute care clinic.
-The chiefs help the residents work through the history, physical, differential diagnosis, and management plan for each case with their resident and faculty colleagues.
-At the conclusion of the case discussion, the chief resident gives a short didactic presentation focusing on the salient features of the case.
+Each morning from 8 to 9 AM, all of our residents meet for a case-based conference focused on the management of patients from the floor, PICU, NICU, and acute care clinic.
+Residents work through the history, physical, differential diagnosis, and management plan for each case with their resident and faculty colleagues.

 Complex Case Conferences (CCC):